top of page

 The verb 'impregnate' has its roots in the Latin word 'impregnare,' which combines 'in' (meaning 'in' or 'into') and 'pregnare' (meaning 'to make pregnant').
 In Latin, 'impregnare' referred to the act of fertilizing or causing pregnancy in a female organism, often in the context of sexual reproduction.
 As the word transitioned into English, it retained this fundamental meaning of causing fertilization or pregnancy.
 When we use 'impregnate' today, we are referring to the process of introducing male reproductive cells (sperm) into a female organism, leading to the fertilization of an egg and the initiation of pregnancy.
 The etymology of 'impregnate' emphasizes its role in the realm of reproduction and the biological process of fertilization, highlighting its connection to the creation of new life.

-Quiz: Find the meaning of impregnate
+Quiz: Find the meaning of the verb impregnate:

 Try Again!